Clear Creek Pack Burro Race Weekend

 Georgetown, Colorado Pack Burro Race – Saturday – May 25, 2019

-Approximately 8-9 miles from Georgetown to Empire and back.
+8 miles – From Georgetown to Empire Pass and back.
 Remember to follow traffic pattern around the round about, yield to downhill runners, and stick around after you’re done to check for ticks.
-And, there will be a prize at the end of the race for the runner who picks up the most trash on the course along with Race Prizes!
+And, there will be a prize for the runner who picks up the most trash on the course along with Race Prizes!
 Stick around and visit with vendors and listen to the music.

 Weigh-in time: 9:00 am